rebuilt/capstone-proposal/proposal.md

 1. Filter by date
 2. Filter by tag

+#### Javascript interactivity

+- The map page will include a slider full of photos.
+There will be buttons on either side of the slider that allow the user to move left and right through the photo previews.
+  The left and right buttons will be tied to javascript functions to perform the scrolling.
+- The image previews will be clickable elements.
+Clicking on a photo will trigger a javascript event to display a larger version of the photo.
+- The map will be placed on the page using javacript.
+The map markers will be placed corresponding to the locations of where the photos were taken.
+The map markers will update each time the photo set changes.
+- The photo filter 'submit' button will trigger an ajax request for a new set of photos based on the criteria selected in the filters.
+The response containing a new set of photos will repopulate the image preview slider and repopulate the map markers.

 ### Photos#Show

 1. View information about a photo
 2. See the photo image
 3. Anyone should have the ability to comment on each Photo that has been shared with another user.
 Comments will have the user name and time/date of comment listed.
 Users should be able to delete their comments.

+#### Javascript interactivity

+- Clicking the submit button will trigger an ajax request to create a new comment.
+If the comment is successfully created, the comment will be placed on the page.

 ### Photos#New AKA Uploads page

 1. This is where users upload their photos

+#### Javascript interactivity

+- Allow users to drag and drop images to upload

 ### Albums#Index